monospice/laravel-redis-sentinel-drivers/README.md

 [Redis Sentinel][sentinel] provides high-availability, monitoring, and load-balancing for Redis servers configured for master-slave replication.
-[Laravel][laravel] includes built-in support for Redis, but cannot configure Sentinel setups flexibly out-of-the-box.
+[Laravel][laravel] includes built-in support for Redis, but we cannot configure Sentinel setups flexibly out-of-the-box.
 This limits configuration of Sentinel to a single service.